Solar studies at the city scale can be conducted easily with GIS and 2.5D data. But we love 3D.

 What about 3D CAD software like Rhinoceros and Ladybug Tools?

-First of all, we relocate geometry closer to the origin and simplify geometry to edge minimum size equal or greater than 1 meter to reduce the range of numbers.
-To generate clean solids, building footprints in .shp format are extruded using Heron for Grasshopper.
+The study conducted at GATE Institute, Sofia, considers the calculation of solar radiation in 3D at the city scale.
+The context includes the mountains around the city and 3D data for 150,000 buildings.The study relocates geometry closer to the origin and simplifies geometry to edge minimum size equal or greater than 1 meter to reduce the range of numbers.
+Building footprints in .shp format are extruded to generate clean solids using Heron for Grasshopper.

 No comments: